 Summary.
 Gastrointestinal side effects were common but not serious in participants taking metformin.
-Side effects were frequently reported by those on placebo.
-Discontinuations due to adverse effects, however, were relatively rare (<5%) and occurred in relatively similar proportions between groups.
-Reporting trials generally showed no differences in liver or kidney function, and there were no reported cases of lactic acidosis.^{115,121,122,129,152,166,167}
+Side effects were frequently reported by those taking placebo.
+Discontinuation due to adverse effects, however, was relatively rare (<5%) and occurred in relatively similar proportions between groups.
+Reporting trials generally showed no differences in liver or kidney function, and there were no reported cases of lactic acidosis.
+121, 127, 128, 135, 158, 172, 173

 Side effects.
-Side effects were reported inconsistently across studies, but were generally common and gastrointestinal in nature.
+Side effects were reported inconsistently across studies but were generally common and gastrointestinal in nature.
 Two studies of metformin reported overall gastrointestinal symptoms and showed high prevalence in both metformin and placebo groups.
-In one trial the prevalence of symptoms in the metformin and placebo groups was 29 and 19 percent, respectively,134 and in the other trial the prevalence was 14 and 26 percent, respectively.165 Nausea was common in the two studies reporting this outcome (23% and 42% among those taking metformin);^{128,166} just one of these trials reported nausea for placebo participants (8%).
-Liquid or loose stools were reported by 17 to 42 percent of metformin participants in two reporting trials;^{128,167} in the trial reporting this outcome for placebo participants, it occurred in 17 percent (p=0.01 compared with 42% in metformin participants).
-Vomiting was reported by 15 to 42 percent of those on metformin in two trials and by 3 and 21 percent of control group participants, respectively.^{166,167} In one of the 12 month trials, one participant in the metformin group discontinued the drug for 2 weeks due to persistent diarrhea; this was unchanged and metformin was resumed.117
+In one trial, the prevalence of symptoms in the metformin and placebo groups was 29 and 19 percent, respectively, and in the other trial, the prevalence was 14 and 26 percent, respectively.
+Nausea was common in the two studies reporting this outcome (23% and 42% among those taking metformin); 134, 172 just one of these trials reported nausea among placebo participants (8%).
+Liquid or loose stools was reported by 17 to 42 percent of metformin participants in two reporting trials; 134, 173 in the trial reporting this outcome for placebo participants, it occurred in 17 percent (p=0.01 compared with 42% in metformin participants).
+Vomiting was reported by 15 to 42 percent of those taking metformin in two trials and by 3 and 21 percent of control group participants, respectively.
+In one of the 12-month trials, one participant in the metformin group discontinued the drug for 2 weeks due to persistent diarrhea; this was unchanged and metformin was resumed.
+In the metformin was resumed.

 Trial protocols generally allowed for a reduction in dose when participants presented with side effects.
 Five trials reported the proportion of participants reducing dose.
-Among trials using a dose of 2,000 mg/day, between 7 and 17 percent of intervention group participants reduced dose to alleviate side effects, whereas dose reductions in placebo participants ranged from 2 to 8 percent.^{117,152,166,167} A 3-month trial using a dose of 1,500 mg/day reported that no participants required a reduction in dose.115 Seven percent of metformin participants in a 6-month trial using a dose of 1,000 mg/day required dose reduction, but the proportions in control groups were not reported.122 In a trial that reported side effects by month, symptoms were most prevalent at 1 month and decreased over time such that there were no differences between the metformin and placebo groups by the end of the 6-month trial.167
+Among trials using a dose of 2,000 mg/day, between 7 and 17 percent of intervention group participants reduced dose to alleviate side effects, whereas dose reductions in placebo participants ranged from 2 to 8 percent. ^{123, 158, 172, 173} A 3-month trial using a dose of 1,500 mg/day reported that no participants required a reduction in dose.
+121 Seven percent of metformin participants in a 6-month trial using a dose of 1,000 mg/day required dose reduction, but the proportion in the control group was not reported.
+128 In a trial that reported side effects by month, symptoms were most prevalent at 1 month and decreased over time such that there were no differences between the metformin and placebo groups by the end of the 6-month trial.
+173

 Discontinuation due to adverse effects.
-Five of the 11 metformin trials reported the number of participants (for both intervention and control groups) discontinuing the trial due to adverse effects.^{121,134,165-167} Two trials of short duration reported that there were no discontinuations due to adverse effects among participants receiving metformin and did not report discontinuations in placebo groups.^{115,128} A 12 month trial reported one discontinuation in the metformin group but did not report discontinuations in the placebo group.117 Summed across trials, the proportion of participants discontinuing due to adverse effects was 3.8 percent (10 of 263) for metformin participants and 3.2 percent for placebo participants (seven of 221) (Table 12).
+Five of the 11 metformin trials reported the number of participants (for both intervention and control groups) discontinuing the trial due to adverse effects. ^{127, 140, 171-173} Two trials of short duration reported no discontinuations due to adverse effects among participants receiving metformin and did not report discontinuations in placebo groups. ^{121, 134} A 12-month trial reported one discontinuation in the metformin group but did not report discontinuations in the placebo group.
+123 Summed across trials, the proportion of participants discontinuing due to adverse effects was 3.8 percent (10/263) for metformin participants and 3.2 percent (7/221) for placebo participants (Table 12).